natcap/invest.users-guide/source/coastal_blue_carbon.rst

 within year :math:`t`, and the state of the most recent transition determines whether carbon is accumulating (positive net sequestration) or emitting (negative net sequestration).
 A single cell may *either* accumulate *or* emit carbon; it is not possible to do both within a single timestep.
+In this way, the model assumes that a grid cell transitions completely from one habitat type to another during a transition event.
 The nature of sequestration (accumulation or emission) will also remain consistent between transition years on a given pixel.

 Therefore, :math:`N_{p,t}` will be equal to one of these equations,